UPPMAX/R-matlab-julia-HPC/lesson_plans/20250324_richel/README.md

 - [ ] Next course iteration: make 'Load and run R' point to documentation more

-I want to make the course more useful and NIASS wide, mostly pointing to documentation.
+I want to make the course more useful and NAISS-wide, mostly pointing to documentation.

 - [ ] In the next course iteration: use more active learning methods in this